deepik27/simple-toolchain-20210602121701501/README.md

 2. Open the [Bluemix dashboard][bluemix_dashboard_url] in your browser.

-3. Open the IBM IoT for Automotive service and then wait for a few seconds until the user credentials show up.
+3. Open the IBM IoT for Automotive service and then wait for a few seconds until the user credentials display.

 ### <a name="authent"></a> Configuring authentication

-To secure the app, users must authenticate to access the app.

-By default, authentication is enabled for the IoT for Automotive - Fleet Management Starter Application and the user credentials are as follows:
+To secure the app, authentication is enabled by default for the IoT for Automotive - Fleet Management Starter Application.
+The default user credentials are as follows:

 User name | Password
 ----- | -----
 starter | Starter4Iot

-- To change the user name or password that is used by the app, edit the values specified for the `APP_USER` and `APP_PASSWORD` environment variables.
+- To change the user name or password that is used by the app, edit the values that are specified for the `APP_USER` and `APP_PASSWORD` environment variables.

 - To remove authentication, set both the `APP_USER` and `APP_PASSWORD` environment variables to 'none'.